alissin/little-big-tips/system/persistence/README.md

 ```

 That's it!
 Now, let's try our persistence system!
 Play the game and use the keyboard keys:
-- right arrow to move the player to right;
+- right arrow to move the player to the right;
-- left arrow to move the player to left;
+- left arrow to move the player to the left;
 - (number) 1 to increase the SC value;
-- (number) 2: to increase the HC value;
+- (number) 2 to increase the HC value;

-When you are finished, hit `S` to save the game.
+When you finish, hit `S` to save the game.
 You should see a console message like this:<br/>
 <sub>_Note:_ You can see the place where the file was saved as well.</sub>

 > ![save log](./save-log.png)